neos/doctools/TheDefinitiveGuide/PartIII/ResourceManagement.rst

 stylesheets, javascripts, templates or any other file which is used within the application or published to the web.
 Static resources may either be public or private:

-* public resources are automatically mirrored to the public web directory and are publicly accessible without any restrictions (provided you know the filename)
+* *public resources* are automatically mirrored to the public web directory and are publicly accessible without any restrictions (provided you know the filename)
-* private resources are not published by default.
-They can either be used internally (for example as templates) or published with certain access restrictions
+* *private resources* are not published by default.
+They can either be used internally (for example as templates) or published with certain access restrictions.

 Whether a static package resource is public or private is determined by its parent directory.
-For a package *Foo* the public resources reside in a folder called ``Foo/Resources/Public/`` while the private resources are stored in ``Foo/Resources/Private/``.
-The directory structure below ``Public`` and ``Private`` is up to you and will be cloned to the web resources folder.
+For a package *Acme.Demo* the public resources reside in a folder called *Acme.Demo/Resources/Public/* while the private resources are stored in *Acme.Demo/Resources/Private/*.
+The directory structure below *Public* and *Private* is up to you.

 Persistent Resources
 ====================